o19s/elasticsearch-learning-to-rank/README.md

 ### Judgment lists -> training set

 Libraries like Ranklib and xgboost don't directly use the three-tuples listed above for training.
 Ranklib when training doesn't really care what the document identifier is.
 Nor does it care what the actual query keyword is.
 Ranklib instead expects you to do some legwork to examine the query and document and generate a set of quantitative *features* you hypothesize might predict the relevance grade.
 A *feature* here is a numerical value that measures something in the query, the document, or a relationship between the query and document.
-You might arbitrarilly decide, for example, that feature 1 is the number of times the query keywords occurs in the movie title.
+You might arbitrarilly decide, for example, that feature 1 is the number of times the query keywords occur in the movie title.
 And feature 2 might correspond to how many times the keywords occur in the movies overview field.

 A common file format for this sort of training set is the following: